arista-netdevops-community/atd-avd/README.md

 2. Update Inventory with Lab Credentials

-    - Open file in vscode: atd-avd/atd-inventory/inventory.yml
+    - Open file in VS Code: atd-avd/atd-inventory/inventory.yml

-    - Edit credentials with the ones provide on test drive landing page.
+    - Set credentials in the `inventory.yml` to the credentials provided on the Arista Test Drive landing page.

-3. Run Playbook to Prepare CloudVision for AVD
+3. Run the Playbook to Prepare CloudVision for AVD

     - Execute the following commands:

     ```shell
-    # Move to directory
+    # Change to ATD-AVD directory
     $ cd labfiles/arista-ansible/atd-avd

     # Run Playbook to Prepare CloudVision for AVD
     $ ansible-playbook playbooks/atd-prepare-lab.yml
     ```

- - Verify that tasks in CloudVision have executed automatically.
+ - Verify that tasks in CloudVision have been executed automatically.

 4. Run playbook to deploy AVD setup